 So, your goal is to be successful as an artist, correct?
 You have a cohesive meaningful grip on what type of art you’re doing, why you’re doing your type of art, and where you’re going with your art.
 And the more cohesive and coherent that grip is, the better.
 However, one of the biggest things artists tend to overlook is the need for some type of business coaching or business advice to run their business efficiently.

 If that’s what they want to do, that’s ok.
 But, now it’s time for some art and artist career consulting and business coaching questions.
 You state you’re making art, but exactly what does that suggest?
 How do you understand when to begin?
 How do you understand where you’re going?
 How do you choose exactly what goes where in the composition?
 How do you know exactly what it’s going to appear like?
 When do you understand what it’s going to resemble?
 How do you when understand when it’s done?
+What contacts do you have for reliable exhibition services to display your art?
 How do you understand what to make next?
 Artists should be asked questions like these all the time, and no doubt you will get more blank stares than responses.
 It’s as if their hands briefly leave their bodies and go off on their own to make art.

 “No one really cares about this stuff,” you say.
 “All they want and appreciate is my art!”